-- few bestsellers from major publishers – the bestselling books from the Big 5 publishers rarely get into the deal section of the Kindle Store,
+- Few bestsellers come from major publishers – the bestselling books from the Big 5 publishers rarely get into the deal section of the Kindle Store.

-- most books are exclusive to Amazon – the books published in the Amazon ecosystem are usually available only in the Kindle Store and in no other ebookstore,
+- Most books are exclusive to Amazon – the books published in the Amazon ecosystem are usually available only in the Kindle Store and in no other eboo platform.

 What you can assume is that if the book comes from a major publisher such as HarperCollins or Simon & Schuster (or their divisions) and costs above $10, there is a little chance its price will ever go down to $2.99 or below.

-There is another reason why the hottest bestsellers are picked for Kindle deals very rarely.
-It’s the psychology of a deal.
-By offering the product at a discounted price, the seller wants the customer to visit the store – and buy other products.
+There is another reason why hottest book bestsellers are rarely picked for Kindle deals.
+It’s the psychology of the deal.
+By offering a product at a discounted price, the seller wants the customer to visit the store – and buy other products.
 If the top bestseller is available at a bargain price, you will leave the store with just this one title purchased.

-So, are the Kindle ebook deals any good?
+So, are Amazon Kindle books on sale any good?

 If you read books occasionally, don’t expect the Kindle deals to become the most important way to grow your Kindle book collection.
 You should only pick up the books that are of real interest to you.
 Don’t let the price dictate you what to read.

 The first Kindle Daily Deal was offered on August 24, 2011.
-Since that time, KDD has become the most famous and popular deal section of the Kindle Store.
+Since that time, this single deal has become the most popular section of the Kindle Store.

 In the first year, one book was offered every day, usually from a popular category, such as mystery, romance, or literary fiction.

-The usual savings are between 40% and 80%.
+Usual savings are between 40% and 85%.
 As I wrote earlier, most of the Kindle Store deals feature the books published within the Amazon ecosystem.
 Most of these books are priced below $10, usually between $3.99 and $6.99.
-Therefore, the average saving is closer to %40 than to %80.
+Therefore, the average saving is closer to 40% than to 80%.

-I’m frequently checking the Kindle Daily Deals landing page, and I must admit it’s not my favorite deal section of the Kindle Store.
-For five years, I’ve checked the deal hundreds of times but bought only a few books.
+I’m frequently visiting Kindle Daily Deals landing page, and I must admit it’s not my favorite deal section of the Kindle Store.
+So far, I’ve checked the deal dozens of times but bought only few books.